Saxyamdh/To-do-List/README.md

 # To-do-List
 The following repository is my first react project.
-The project is  a TodoList
+The project is  a TodoList whose code is uploaded in the master branch

 The project contains Two assets.
 Main.jsx and App.jsx.
 Main.jsx is where react renders and creates the root element and is the main component.